clauswilke/pinetree/README.md

 ## Installation

-To install the latest stable version from PyPI, run the following:
+To install the latest stable version of pinetree from PyPI, run the following:

 ```
 pip install pinetree